-As we get more comfortable with our finances we’re looking for ways to improve our system and that includes our retirement plans.
+As we get more comfortable with our finances, we’re looking for ways to improve our financial system, which includes our retirement plans.

 Here are five tips to help you estimate how much you’ll require at retirement:

 1. Looking Beyond the Basics

 If you’re trying to find the superficial numbers, there are several questions you need to think over and answer realistically.